acoustic-content-samples/sample-wch-node-wrapper/README.md

 > `getContentTypeDefinitions(options)`

 Simple wrapper around search API reducing the search set to only content types.
-Hence usage is the same as `doQuery`.
+Hence usage is the same as `doSearch`.
 The only difference is that the query param is preset and fixed.

 > `createContentType(typeDefinition)`